 Before the cleanse, encourage your clients to set an intention for why they want to cleanse.
 It may be to heal from some physical challenge, to be more energetic, or to clear out emotional and mental blockages.
 Do the same for yourself.
 Why are you investing this time and energy?
 What are you wanting to offer?
 What are you wanting to receive?

 Having crystal clarity on the intention increases compliance, enthusiasm, stamina, and the body’s overall responsiveness to the cleanse.

 During the cleanse, remember that you are their greatest advocate and biggest cheerleader!
 Throughout the process and during all check-ins, celebrate their success and “aha!” moments and the mere fact that they are doing this for themselves.

 Make sure they are set up with clear instructions and tools that they need for the next step in the cleanse.
 We have many resources on the details of the cleanse, whether it be a quick one-day digestive reset, a simplified three-day cleanse, or a more traditional Ayurvedic cleanse (lasting up to twenty-one days).
 We even have a free Ayurvedic Cleanse E-book.
 Feel free to use these resources to draw information from or even print or email out as their cleanse guide.
 A chart with a daily schedule is very helpful.

 Beyond the Physical Aspects of the Cleanse

-As we all know, there are aspects of a cleanse that require attention beyond the physical logistics of a cleanse (what you eat, when you do basti, etc).
+As we all know, there are aspects of a cleanse that require attention beyond the physical logistics of a cleanse (things like what you eat and when you do basti).
 Consider how you will navigate and guide your clients through these.